 What are Feed Balancers?
 Feed balancers, or ration balancers as they are sometimes referred to, are a versatile approach to feeding horses.
-Yet despite their usefulness, there is still so much misunderstanding of this type of horse feed.
+Yet despite their usefulness, there is still so much misunderstanding of this type of horse feed product.
 Whilst they might look like just another pelleted feed, they will provide that extra ‘punch’ to any feeding programme.
 We all want our horses to look and feel their very best with a happy outlook on life.
-Keeping their diets as close to nature as possible ie mostly forage, is the best way to achieve this.
+So, keeping their diets as close to nature as possible ie mostly forage, is the best way to achieve this.

 So What Are Fibregenix Feed Balancers?

-A Fibregenix balancer may seem like any other vitamin/mineral supplement for your horse.
-However, it provides every daily essential nutrient in a low-intake, low energy, highly concentrated source.
+A Fibregenix balancer may initially seem like any other vitamin/mineral supplement for your horse.
+However, it provides every daily essential nutrient necessary in a low-intake, low energy, highly concentrated source.
 And not just vitamins and minerals.
-Added extras such as specific digestive aids to promote a healthy gut and improve feed utilisation are also included.
-This makes a Fibregenix Feed Balancer the ultimate ‘all in one’ feed product.
+Added extras such as protein, fatty acids and digestive aids to promote a healthy gut and improve feed utilisation are also included.
+This makes a Fibregenix Feed Balancer the ultimate ‘all in one’ feed additive product.

 These balancers are designed for when additional calories are not required.
 And they’re fed in much smaller amounts than standard hard feeds.
 Usually 100g per 100kg bodyweight (500 grams for a 500kg horse).
-Your standard 50-100g of a vitamin and mineral supplement just won’t match the functionality provided by a proper balancer.
+Your standard 50-100g of a vitamin and mineral supplement just can’t match the functionality provided by a genuine feed balancer.

-So when, why and how would I feed a Feed Balancer?
+So when, why and how would I feed a Fibregenix Balancer?

 Fibregenix Feed Balancers can be used in the following ways:

 Fed alone as a low-calorie source of protein, vitamins, and minerals to balance forage.